BeSeenium/BeSeenium/README.md

 replacing anything in square brackets with appropriate values.

-for more details and other documentation see <https://github.com/jpchanson/BeSeenium/wiki>
+for more details and other documentation see <a href="https://github.com/jpchanson/BeSeenium/wiki" target="_blank">